Important Legal Disclaimer

 Step 1: Final Inspection

-72 hours before settlement, complete your final property check again.
-Follow our home buying checklist 23 steps to ensure nothing is missed.
+72 hours before settlement, do your final check.
+Follow our home buying checklist 23 steps so you miss nothing.

 - Run all taps